Onesso/RentRight/README.md

       migrations are created automatic

 4. Validation to ensure that users are created with email address. on test_models create create a method that will raise an error if a user is to be created without an email

+        Summary: in this section: created a custom user model Configured django to use the custom user model that we created Handle normalising email
+                                  Handle encrypting passwords